zainshafiq/Static_Modeling/README.md

-# User-Case-Diagram
-ENSE 470 U of R
+# ENSE 470 U of R

-1. User case diagram
-2. User case description
+In this assignment, you will perform a static design for an AmaZion Warehouse Manager system.